ElectricRCAircraftGuy/AlfaWiFiAdapterSoftware/README.md

 On a **5GHz network**...todo.

 <a name="28feb2021"></a>
 **_...as of 28 Feb.
 2021 I still can't get this adapter to work properly and reliably on Linux.
 I'm giving up and looking to buy another adapter that works better with Linux Ubuntu (perhaps the Panda adapters?--but they seem old and low-tech too).
 If you figure out this Alfa adapter, or have other adapter recommendations for me or are willing to share your experience with me, please open an "Issue" or Pull Request on GitHub here to let me know.
-Thanks._**
+Thanks._** (Update 12 May 2021: I use BrosTrend on Linux now--see my links to them above.)

 ----